mchilcott/lab-monitor/README.md

 8. If you haven't already, set follow the instructions below for getting started with the data collection services.
 These modules require an MQTT server to send information to for them to start collecting data.

 9. On your phone (or other convenient wifi device), look for a WiFi network with the name `Setup-ESP` followed by a sequence of numbers.
-Connect to thisand you should be redirected to the configuration page.
+Connect to this with password `monitornode` and you should be redirected to the configuration page.
 If the network isn't showing up, then try repowering the controller.

 10. From the page that shows up, use the menu (upper right-hand corner) to:
   - Add a new SSID  - Select the network (SSID) your monitoring server is on, and provide the password